Updated: Oct 26, 2020

-It could be that you overload yourself with work because you feel guilty about saying now.
-Even though saying no may mean you have less stress in your life and more time to stop and implement more self-care practices in your life.
-This can be very difficult for some of us who have grown up conditioned to believe that you must work hard to be successful, a good worker or person.
+It could be that you overload yourself with work because you feel guilty about saying no. Even though saying no may mean you have less stress in your life and more time to stop and implement more self-care practices in your life, this can be very difficult for some of us who have grown up conditioned to believe that you must work hard to be successful and to be a good worker or person.
 Also hard for us if we’re working in organisations that don’t value someone setting boundaries around self-care and not overdoing it at work.

-It starts with you knowing what you really want and who you would like to work with.
-When you have CLARITY on this you create a plan around how to get it.
+It starts with knowing what you really want and who you would like to work with.
+When you have CLARITY on this create a plan around how to get it.

 There are many tools and strategies you can use to help you gain clarity.